 Rituals not miracles

 Dieux exists to raise skincare standards.
 Our experiences as consumers and beauty industry professionals fueled us in crafting a brand that is religious about results.
-We are dedicated to developing products that are price transparent, rooted in science, sustainably and responsibly sourced, safe to use and genuinely invested in doing better for everyone.
+We are dedicated to developing products that are price transparent, rooted in science, accountable and responsibly sourced.
+We're genuinely invested in doing better for everyone.

 To us, it’s simple; products should do what they say they are going to do.
-Our claims are vetted by clinical studies.
-We use packaging that works to do better environmentally and ensure that all of our products are vegan, cruelty free, safe and price transparent because we don’t believe in miracles.
+We use packaging that works to do better environmentally and source vegan ingredients.
+We don’t believe in miracles.
 We believe in rituals that produce results.